HenryDashwood/hakyll-website/things/books.md

 This list includes books, plays, and book length essays or papers that I have read, in roughly reverse chronological order.
 My memory gets fuzzy the further back we go.

+## 2021

+Life of Johnson - James Boswell

+God's Philosophers - James Hannam

+A Farewell to Arms - Ernest Hemingway

 ## 2020

 The Iliad - Homer (translated by E.V.
 Rieu)